DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### AWS PrivateLink support

-You can run the Forwarder in a VPC by using AWS PrivateLink to connect to Datadog.
-Note that AWS PrivateLink can only be configured with Datadog organizations using the Datadog US site (i.e. datadoghq.com, not datadoghq.eu).
+You can run the Forwarder in a VPC private subnet and send data to Datadog over AWS PrivateLink.
+Note that AWS PrivateLink can only be configured with [Datadog Sites](https://docs.datadoghq.com/getting_started/site/) hosted on AWS (i.e. datadoghq.com, not datadoghq.eu).

-1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add an endpoint to your VPC for Datadog's **API** service.
+1. Follow the [instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add the Datadog `api`, `http-logs.intake` and `trace.agent` endpoints to your VPC.
-2. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add a second endpoint to your VPC for Datadog's **Logs** service.
-3. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) once more to add a third endpoint to your VPC for Datadog's **Traces** service.
-4. Unless the Forwarder is deployed to a public subnet, follow the [instructions](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to add endpoints for Secrets Manager and S3 to the VPC, so that the Forwarder can access those services.
+2. Follow the [instructions](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to add the AWS Secrets Manager and S3 endpoints to your VPC.
-5. When installing the Forwarder with the CloudFormation template, set `DdUsePrivateLink`, `VPCSecurityGroupIds` and `VPCSubnetIds`.
+3. When installing the Forwarder with the CloudFormation template,
+   1. set `UseVPC` to `true`
+   2. set `VPCSecurityGroupIds` and `VPCSubnetIds` based on your VPC settings
-6. Ensure the `DdFetchLambdaTags` option is disabled, because AWS VPC does not yet offer an endpoint for the Resource Groups Tagging API.
+   3. set `DdFetchLambdaTags` to `false`, because AWS Resource Groups Tagging API doesn't support PrivateLink

+NOTE: The `DdUsePrivateLink` option has been deprecated.
+It was previously used to instruct the Forwarder to use a special set of Datadog endpoints for intake.
+If you have `DdUsePrivateLink` enabled, keep it that way, unless you follow the instructions above to add the Datadog `api`, `http-logs.intake` and `trace.agent` endpoints to your VPC.

 ### AWS VPC and proxy support